MCKK Premier 7's 2014: Bowl

 The Bowls were really the tournament of strong, but unlucky, teams.
 Sekolah Menengah Sains Sultan Mahmud (Cup semi-finalist in 2013) emerged Bowl winners after closing out its southern neighbour, Sekolah Berasrama Penuh Integrasi Kuantan (22:5), turning the tables (they lost in 2013) on Sekolah Menengah Sains Hulu Selangor (2013 finalist) (24:7) and besting Sekolah Menengah Kebangsaan Taman Kosas (24:7).
-Sekolah Menengah Kebangsaan Taman Kosas had came through after 2 up-sets; Sekolah Menengah Sains Selangor in nail-biting 14:12 and Trafalgar High School of Western Cape, South Africa (12:7).
+Sekolah Menengah Kebangsaan Taman Kosas had come through after 2 up-sets; Sekolah Menengah Sains Selangor in nail-biting 14:12 and Trafalgar High School of Western Cape, South Africa (12:7).
 Good outing for Sekolah Menengah Kebangsaan Taman Kosas, despite having to be satisfied with runners-up medals.

-Cup/Plate Quarter Finals
+Cup/Plate Quarter-finals

-The winner of the quarter finals gain entrance to Cup semi-finals.
+The winner of the quarter-finals gain entrance to Cup semi-finals.
 The defeated at this quarter final gain entrance to Plate semi-finals.

 The Cup/Plate Quarter finals were played with sudden death.